 Arguably, the ability of this not-for profit model to develop distinctive content lies behind the success of many of the BBC’s most celebrated popular entertainment programmes of recent years.
 Writing in the Guardian, Mark Oliver, endorses this view: ‘Programmes such as Doctor Who [BBC 1963- ], [The Great British] Bake Off [BBC 2010- ] and Strictly Come Dancing are both distinctive and popular – they are public service “breakout hits”, and are precisely what BBC1 should be doing’ (Oliver, 2016).
 Top Gear (BBC 1977- ), supposedly the world’s most widely-watched factual programme (BBC News, 2012), represents a similar case.
-Strictly and Doctor Who are based on BBC properties originating in the less competitive days of black and white television, Top Gear has been grown out of a conventional motoring magazine programme to become something unique, while Bake Off (a competitive baking game show) originated as a minority interest series with modest ratings.
+Strictly and Doctor Who, a sci-fi drama series, are based on BBC properties originating in the less competitive days of black and white television, Top Gear has been grown out of a conventional motoring magazine programme to become something unique, while Bake Off (a competitive baking show) originated as a minority interest series with modest ratings.
 None represented obvious candidates for commercial success, and the audiences for Top Gear and Bake Off were generated gradually by the BBC through years of relative invisibility when, presumably, they were supported because of their public value rather than any perception of commercial potential.
 Today, all four are among the most lucrative television properties internationally due to programme or format sales or, in the case of Top Gear, both.
+In the UK, Bake Off’s enhanced commercial potential is illustrated by Channel 4’s recent decision to outbid the BBC when the series came up for recommissioning.
 Crucially for the value of British television to domestic audiences, programmes such as these also maintain a focus on what Robin Foster calls ‘UK stories, topics and faces’ (Foster, 2015: 5).

-But this is where the White Paper’s proposed measures of distinctiveness come into conflict with the key strengths of the BBC’s publicly-funded, not-for-profit model.
+But this is where the DCMS’s new measures of distinctiveness come into conflict with the key strengths of the BBC’s publicly-funded, not-for-profit model.
 The BBC is rightly praised for its ability to create and sustain distinctive ‘breakout hits’ like these, even though recommissioning them has the effect of lowering the schedule refreshment rate.
 Yet the White Paper demands ‘fewer high-output long-term titles’ (DCMS, 2016a: 37-8) as one of its measures of service distinctiveness.
 There is a similar paradox in the idea, so prominent in the debate leading to the publication of the White Paper, that such popular and distinctive programming ‘steals’ audiences from commercial broadcasters and impacts on the profitability of the British broadcasting market.
 Besides the public value that such programmes create, they represent a strong example of the BBC combatting market failure.
 It has also been suggested that they help to ‘de-risk’ private sector investment in programming by leading the way (Mariana Mazzucato, quoted in Goldsmiths, 2016: 34).
 Of course, this means that distinctive and successful BBC commissions may be imitated when the BBC’s competitors identify the likelihood of commercial returns.
 But, as we have seen, some measurements of the BBC’s distinctiveness are to be based on comparisons with the outputs of rival broadcasters, where the effect may be to penalise the Corporation for commissioning and sustaining novel programme forms that its competitors then copy.
 This must surely act as a perverse disincentive to an innovative and distinctive BBC.
 So criticism of the BBC for its recommissioning of popular, distinctive programming and for its market impact seems to place the BBC in a nonsensical position and defy logic – ‘generate popularity from distinctive programming but don’t be too popular’.

 Competitive scheduling and market impact